ThomasSchnapka/quaro/README.md

 ![gif RPY simulation](https://raw.githubusercontent.com/ThomasSchnapka/quaro/master/media/RPY_simulation.gif)

-The code if mainly written in Python.
-Parts where speed matters are rewritten to C++.
+The code if mainly written in Python, some parts (where speed matters) are rewritten to C++.
 I plan to convert most of the code successively and let only the high level control stay in Python.

 ## Gait generation